How To Cook Steak On The Stove

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-• Steak: I used top sirloin, but any nice cut of meat will work as long as it’s meant for grilling.
-Here are a few good options you should look for in your butcher’s case: NY Strip, T-bone, Filet Mignon, Porterhouse, Flat Iron.
+• Steak: Any nice cut of meat will work as long as it’s meant for grilling.
+Here are a few good options you should look for in your butcher’s case: NY Strip, T-bone, Filet Mignon, Porterhouse, Flat Iron, Sirloin.

-Place an oven-friendly pan over medium high heat.
+Preheat the oven to 350° F. Place an oven-friendly pan over medium high heat.
 I used cast iron because it’s a great, all-purpose cooking vessel.
-Also, preheat the oven to 350° F.

 Step 3: Sear Your Steaks